pinobatch/numism/docs/gb_coins.md

 31. Retriggering wave channel without turning off its DAC corrupts wave RAM only on DMG
 32. Copying 114 tiles with DMA takes 8 scanlines
-33. STAT=$00 during mode 3 outside LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)
+33. STAT=$00 during hblank, vblank, or LY=LYC causes an immediate extra interrupt only on DMG (suggested by organharvester)
 34. VRAM has banks 0 and 1 and WRAM has banks 1-7, only on GBC
 35. OR mask for GBC-specific registers varies by model, particularly